 - The configurable parameters for the extension

-When you install an extension, Firebase does the following:
+When you install an instance of an extension, Firebase does the following:

-- Prompts you to specify the required configuration values (parameters) for the extension.
+- Prompts you to specify the required configuration values (parameters) to be used for this instance of the extension.

 - Enables the listed APIs from the

-- Creates a new service account, and assigns it the listed access roles.
-The extension executes its code using the access granted to this service account.
+- Creates a new service account to be used by this instance of the extension, and assigns it the listed access roles.
+The extension instance executes its code using the access granted to this service account.

-- Provisions the listed resources for the extension (for example, a function).
+- Provisions the listed resources for the extension instance (for example, a function).